the-teachingRSE-project/competencies/institutionalized_education.md

 after the first professional level of education the question of certification arises.
-We propose, digital certificates and learner badges [@Ifenthaler2016] as one possibility for experienced RSEs to showcase that they posess a certain technical skill.
+We propose, digital certificates and learner badges [@Ifenthaler2016] as one possibility for experienced RSEs to showcase that they possess a certain technical skill.
 For example, the Software Carpentries minted digital badges in 2012 [@Wilson2012a; @Wilson2012c] as a form of institutional accreditation.
 Despite initial plans to create skill-specific badges [@Wilson2012b],